2001-Thu Feb 23 18:21:50 EST 2017

 “people food” is safe for cats in small amounts, but certain items — like raw fish and eggs — are definitely hazardous.
 Dr. Perea lists the top seven no-no foods for kitties:

 gastrointestinal upset in cats,” says Dr. Perea.
 “There is thiaminase in raw fish that could break down an essential B vitamin called thiamine in cats.
 Thiamine deficiency can cause neurological problems — and even lead to convulsions.”

 onions and chives, which can damage red blood cells even if a kitty only consumes a trace amount.
 “It doesn’t matter if the

 For this reason, Dr. Perea cautions owners against offering human baby food to their cats to stimulate appetites, because it can contain

 pancreatitis.
 Dr. Perea adds that it's safe to serve your kitty cooked eggs — but only on occasion, and in small amounts.

 cat to choke, as well as block the intestinal tract, possibly even perforating the intestines.
 “Never give a bone to a cat,” says Dr. Perea.
 “And never give them anything that is as hard as their teeth, because it can cause dental fractures."

 Like this article?
 Have a point of view to share?
 Let us know!

-Get the latest pet news, tips, tricks, and expert advice sent right to your inbox!
+Get all the best pet news and information sent right to your inbox!

 If the video doesn't start playing momentarily,